 The PQP card is for professionals who look after health and safety responsibilities, such as Client Architects, Engineers, Consultants and Surveyors.

 This card shows the occupation of the cardholder.
 This card is mainly for the people who have construction-related occupations which are not covered by the other categories of cards.

 Apart from the labourers, skilled workers, supervisors and managers, there are other people who enter into the site that plays an important role in the planning or construction such as surveyors, engineers or architects.
-These individuals are called Professionally Qualified Person or PQP wherein they are no longer required to record how much time was spent on site.
-When you are a PQP, a white or yellow CSCS card will be issued to you to gain access to the site.
+These individuals are called Professionally Qualified Person or PQP, wherein they are no longer required to record how much time was spent on site.
+When you are a PQP, a white or yellow CSCS card will be issued to you to access the site.

 The white/yellow CSCS card is for the members of professional bodies that are affiliated with the CSCS scheme.
 Some of the professional bodies include: